bacalhau-project/bacalhau/docs/docs/getting-started/architecture.md

 ## Chapter 4 - Monitoring and Management

 The Bacalhau client provides the user with tools to monitor and manage the execution of jobs.
 You can get information about status, progress and decide on next steps.
-View the  [Bacalhau Agent APIs] if you want to know the node's health, capabilities, and deployed Bacalhau version.
+View the  [Bacalhau Agent APIs](../dev/api/agent.md) if you want to know the node's health, capabilities, and deployed Bacalhau version.
-To get information about the status and characteristics of the nodes in the cluster use [Nodes API Documentation].
+To get information about the status and characteristics of the nodes in the cluster use [Nodes API Documentation](../dev/api/nodes.md).

 ### Stop a Job